-Witch Bloodline Names from Salem, Scotland and More
+Witch Bloodline Names from Salem, England, Norway and More

 If you’ve ever wondered if you descend from a line of witches, you could be right!
 Do you have a family tree you can access?
 If so, finding your witch ancestors will be easy.
 If not, what you’ll do is write down your family’s last names – your last name (which is typically your father’s), your mother’s maiden name, her mother’s maiden name, your father’s mother’s maiden name, etc. Gather as many of these last names as you can, then compare against the witch bloodline names listed here!
 It also helps if you have a general idea of where your family originates.
 For example – Earlys are from Ireland, Fosters are from England, etc.